 Tepid wage gains suggest the labor market may still contain some slack

 There are a number of reasons inflation has been so benign.
-Energy has been relatively cheap over the past three years, and the United States has the capacity to generate enough supply domestically to become a net exporter in 2020—for the first time in 70 years.3 In addition, the historically low participation rate in the work force has kept wage gains—a meaningful potential contributor to inflation—from growing much faster than they have been.
-With a strong labor market, workers who had dropped out to the sidelines have been reentering the work force as jobs are created; the effect is that wages have been creeping slowly higher, rather than rising by the leaps and bounds one would expect in an environment with less than 4% unemployment.4
+Energy has been relatively cheap over the past 3 years, and the United States has the capacity to generate enough supply domestically to become a net exporter in 2020—for the first time in 70 years.3 In addition, the historically low participation rate in the workforce has kept wage gains—a meaningful potential contributor to inflation—from growing much faster than they have been.
+With a strong labor market, workers who had dropped off to the sidelines have been reentering the work force as jobs are created; the effect is that wages have been creeping slowly higher, rather than rising by the leaps and bounds we'd expect in an environment with less than 4% unemployment.4

 Corporate bonds have fared well, even late in the credit cycle

-From 2003 to 2007—the last period of Federal Reserve tightening—investment-grade (IG) corporate bonds traded with spreads roughly between 80–110 basis points.
-We’ve been seeing the same pattern of performance since the end of 2016 at somewhat higher levels: Spreads on IG corporates have been between about 100–160 basis points.
+From 2003 to 2007—the last period of the Fed's tightening—investment-grade (IG) corporate bonds traded with spreads roughly between 80bps and 10bps.
+We’ve been seeing the same pattern of performance since the end of 2016 at somewhat higher levels: Spreads on IG corporates have been between about 100bps and 160bps.
 High-yield bonds have demonstrated the same behavior, too, albeit with more volatility.1

 The key takeaway here is that interest-rate normalization is hardly a death knell for the corporate bond market; spreads historically have only widened out significantly when the economy is on the doorstep of a recession—and we see no evidence to suggest that’s where we are today.

-- We’re also finding opportunities in large, high-quality issues in the asset-backed securities (ABS) market; we generally like securities tied to credit-card debt and auto loans linked to prime borrowers.
+- We’re finding opportunities in large, high-quality issues in the asset-backed securities (ABS) market; we generally like securities tied to credit card debt and auto loans linked to prime borrowers.

 The bottom line is that with the Fed unlikely to take any further dramatic action this year—especially before June—owning higher-quality securities in the spread sectors of the market isn’t a bad game plan for generating income in today’s market.
 And having the flexibility to change quickly as the market evolves, as we believe we do, is an asset in any macroeconomic environment.